TezosTaqueria/taqueria/website/docs/intro.md

 ### Taqueria SDK

-Taqueria has an SDK and protocol at its core which.
-All Taqueria plugins, and the cli depend on the Taqueria SDK
+Taqueria has an SDK and protocol at its core which all Taqueria plugins and the cli depend on

 Most developers won't ever interact with directly unless they are developing a Taqueria plugin, but it's helpful to know they are there